United

 and while there were several skirmishes in the ensuing months, including the

-sinking of the Israeli destroyer Eilat by
+sinking of the Israeli destroyer Eilat by Egypt in late October, the

-Egypt in late October, the major fighting ahead lay not on the battlefield, but
+major fighting ahead lay not on the battlefield, but in the halls of the UN.

 Legal Warfare